DESI-UR/VAST/doc/source/VoidFinder_examples.rst

    ("void" objects), which are outside the voids ("wall" objects), and which are too close to the survey boundary and/or are outside the survey bounds to be classified ("edge" objects).
+ * ``void_analysis.ipynb`` uses the finalized VoidFinder catalog to calculate void statistics, including void volumes, median and maximum void radii, the total void volume fraction, and void galaxy membership.
+An example of creating void slice plots is also included.